Caleb Sage Hendrickson

 - Yale Divinity School: MDiv (2013)

 - St. Olaf College: BA in Religion and Studio Art (2009)

-DissertationMy dissertation treats the theologies of Paul Tillich, Franz Rosenzweig, and Karl Barth.
+DissertationMy dissertation deals with the thought of Paul Tillich, Franz Rosenzweig, and Karl Barth.
 I argue that these thinkers represent a visual turn in early modern religious thought.
 My reading of their repsective early bodies of work (roughly limited to a period between 1914 and 1938) highlights the ways each thinker employs visual motifs in conceiving revelation as a category of religious knowledge.
 The dissertation aims to situate these major figures within shared traditions of visual thinking and material conditions of visuality.
-It hopes to demonstrate that theology can be profitably read through the lens of visual studies, and that religious discourse can help deepen the categories we use to think about visuality and the nature of the visual image.
+It hopes to demonstrate that theology can be read profitably through the lens of visual studies, and, in turn, that the discourse of theology can deepen the categories we use to think about visuality and images.

 Research InterestsReligion and art; theology and aesthetics; visual studies; image theory; modern Christian theology; modern Jewish thought

 Head Graduate Teaching Assistant, University of Virginia